Thy Will Be Done

-Thy Will Be Done is an American groove metal band formed in 2005 from Providence, Rhode Island.
+Thy Will Be Done is an American metalcore band formed in 2005 from Providence, Rhode Island.
 As of 2024, the ensemble has released three studio albums and one EP.
 The albums Was and Is to Come (2007) and In Ancient of Days (2009) were released via Stillborn Records.
 The 2012 EP Temple and 2024 full-length Pillar of Fire were released via Eye.On Lion Recordings.
 Both Was and Is to Come and Temple reached no. 9 on the Billboard Heatseekers charts.
 Since the release of Temple, the band has recorded three cover songs: "Emerald" by Thin Lizzy, "March of the Pigs" by Nine Inch Nails, and "Cockroaches" by Nailbomb, as well as released two singles, "Breath of Light" and "Last Ghost to Kill".

 History

 Stillborn Records

 In September 2007, Thy Will Be Done signed with Stillborn Records and announced that their full-length debut album "Was And Is To Come" would be released on October 23.

 The band completed work on the album in early 2007.
 On October 19, 2007, the band released a single from the album, "Earth's Final Embrace", and announced they would be holding a listening party for the album on October 22 at Club Hell in Providence, Rhode Island.

 "Was And Is To Come" was released on October 23, 2007, and was distributed internationally through Caroline Records/EMI.
 The album featured guest vocals from Jesse Leach of Killswitch Engage, but at that time, of Seemless.
 The debut was produced, engineered, and mixed by Chris "Zeuss" Harris at Planet Z Studios in Hadley, Massachusetts.
 Jamey Jasta served as executive producer.

 In February 2009, the band completed work on their sophomore full-length album "In Ancient of Days", with a release date expected in early spring.
 Mixing and engineering was again handled by Chris "Zeuss" Harris, with Jasta again handling executive production duties.
 Two versions of the album were subsequently released in the US on June 30, 2009; a ten track version for retail, and an eleven track version for Hot Topic, which contained the bonus song, 'Becoming The Way'.

 The band would set out on the Thrash And Burn Tour throughout North America in the Summer of 2009 with DevilDriver, Emmure, Despised Icon amongst others, and headed to Europe and the UK with Earth Crisis, Sworn Enemy, Neaera, as part of the Hell On Earth Tour.

 In early 2010, the band toured with DevilDriver, Suffocation, and Goatwhore with fill-in bassist Jeff Golden who would later go on to join Crowbar.
 In Spring/Summer 2010, the band joined All That Remains, Fear Factory, Prong, and Silent Civilian on an east coast tour of the United States.
 They also performed at the 2011 New England Metal And Hardcore Festival.